old-fos2020/old-fos2020.github.io/assignments.md

 ### Feedback on submissions

-If you need more detailed feedback on your submission, please send an email to Fengyun or Lionel to reserve an office slot, so that we may study your code together.
+If you need more detailed feedback on your submission, please send an email to one of the assistants to reserve an office slot, so that we may study your code together.

 ### FAQ